 When I was on the streets I used to sleep in the park down here and travel up and down on the trains for many years, and that was my home.
 And then this friend said, “Oh, I’ve got a camp out west”.
 And that’s where I actually ended up going and finding my real family, in this camp.
 I found my cousin, and he looked after me, he told me about housing and I went, “I don’t want housing, I’m pretty happy on the streets,” and he’s like, “You need a place to live.”
 And I’m like, “No, I don’t.
 I want to be on the streets.”
 And he’s like, “No, you have to have housing.
 I’m not going to let my cousin sleep on the streets.
 You’re too young and too beautiful.”
 And I went, “Okay, I’ll try them.”
 And, then they came back around the next week, I spent about a month out there in this camp and I was happy.
 Bought a tent but that got ripped off, so I had nowhere to sleep but I was happy and I thought “Well, I’m going to go back into the city and see what I can do in there.”
 And yeah, I met up with some friends and they said, “Oh, there’s this housing.”
 I went up to Wayside and I started hanging out at Wayside.
 So, the streets have always been my friends.
 I never had a place I could call home; I’ll always call Sydney streets home.
 I’ve never had any trouble with people on the streets.
 Everyone respects me, all the streeties, all the homeless people.
 I call them streeties, it’s a slang word, it’s just like a brotherhood thing.
 I love my community, and I love the friends and family that I’ve got now.
 And everyone that I’ve met, that I have a connection with.
 And they all seem like a brother and sister to me.
 There’s no one judging me, or anything.
 They all look at me like I’m just a human being and I’m one of them.
 And the good thing about being part of the community is that if I see someone is down, I can make them happy, and that makes me happy.

 But I haven’t always lived in Sydney.
 I moved up to the Central Coast for 14 years with a biker.
 And that ended up being not so good and me leaving him and having to move back down to Sydney because I found out was married and was only using me for sex.
 Then, I went back and I met up with another biker on the Central Coast and I ended up marrying him.
 That marriage lasted for not even a month and I went back to Sydney again.
 And then I stayed in Sydney for the rest of my life.
-And while I was in Sydney, when I was young, I had four beautiful children, three girls and one boy.
+And while I was in Sydney, when I was young, I had four beautiful children, three girls, and one boy.
 My youngest boy’s up on the Central Coast with his own two kids.
-My oldest two daughter’s got two children.
+My oldest two daughter’s got three children.
 My second daughter’s got one daughter.
 And I’m still waiting for my third to get pregnant.
 My youngest daughter is the only child that actually I’m in contact constantly with.
-Her name’s Morinda and I love her so very much.
+Her name’s Merinda and I love her so very much.
 She’s my backbone and I ring her up if I’m down and out, or I feel like I don’t wanna go home, or I just want to be out on the streets.
 She’s like, “Mum, just go home.”
 And I’m like, “Yeah, but I don’t feel like going home, I feel like being on the streets.”
 And she’s like, “Mum, go home!”
 So yeah, she’s my backbone, she’s my strength.
 They say you shouldn’t always rely on your daughters to do everything for you, ’cause you’re the mother… but she’s my mum!
 Because at times, I just don’t know which way to turn.
 So I just turn to her and go, “Honey, I want to be on the streets.
 I want to leave my house, I don’t want to be in the house anymore.
 I just want to be on the streets.”
 And she’s like, “Mum, you can’t be on the streets, you’re too old.”
 And I’m like, “I love you, too, darling.”
 But she’s my backbone.
 But my other three children, I hardly ever see.
 I put them all in for foster care, though my oldest daughter was adopted out.
 None of them understood why I put them in foster care or adopted ’em out.
 But as they got older, now they got kids of their own, they understand what I was going through when I was younger, why I gave them up, how I was mentally challenged with having children and DOCS walked in and took ’em.
 And yeah, it was just one of those times where I couldn’t mentally cope as a parent, having no help out there bringing up children and then going through DV at the same time.
 But I did the best for my kids.
 I gave them the best life I could’ve actually asked for.

 I’m saying that because my kids actually kept their kids.
 They learned from what I did and they became stronger through having learned from what I went through.
 So they’re more stronger than I was back in the day.
 And I’m so proud of them for being so strong.
-And I love them so much because I’m a grandma of five kids.
+And I love them so much because I’m a grandma of six kids.
 And I say to my kids, “I’d love to see my grandkids before I die.”
 And they’re all like, “Yeah, well, if you, get off the drugs, mum, you can finally see your grandkids.”
 And I’m finally slowly getting off ’em.

 I have housing now and I live in the city, and I’m very happy where I am but I’m happier out here in the open, free as a bird.
 I’m helping myself.
 I’ve got my community, I’ve got support out there now, which I wish I had back then – because there was no support back then.
 You didn’t know where to go for support.
 But now I’ve got thousands of support workers that I can call on.
 And yeah, it’s all good and I’m very happy with my life right now.
 But behind all the happiness out there, there’s sadness.
 Everyone’s searching for something; I’m still searching for that special place.
 I’ll never settle down, I’m out of my house every day of the week.
 I’ve got animals I go home to, and they give me their love, they’re my best friends.
 I do have friends but I don’t invite them around to my house in case I am judged and they say, “Oh my god, is this where you live?”
 I’d get depressed and I have to look after number one.
 It might sound selfish but I have look after myself.
 If I don’t look after myself I can’t look after anyone else.

-My dream has always been to win the lottery and build a big hotel for all the homeless for somewhere for them to go at nigh with free rent and free electricity, where they feel safe and are able to have their pets because often homeless people can’t have their pets in housing.
+My dream has always been to win the lottery and build a big hotel for all the homeless for somewhere for them to go at night with free rent and free electricity, where they feel safe and are able to have their pets because often homeless people can’t have their pets in housing.
 But pets are their companions, they’re my companions, they give unconditional love, they keep me sane.
 A lot of people end up homeless because they’d rather keep their animals and they can’t have them in their housing.
 And I know there’s a lot of people out there who have lost their homes.
 My heart goes out to people who are homeless.
 Please don’t be afraid of homeless people.
 Have the courage to stop and say hello and have a chat, we don’t bite.
 Acknowledge them.
 Sometimes they don’t want to be talked to, but offer them something to eat.
 Say hi, because sometimes just saying hi makes a person’s day.